LiquidGalaxyLAB/LG-Master-Web-App/README.md

 <h3 id="id43"> 4.3.
 Data transmission to the Liquid Galaxy and KML management </h3>

+When developing applications for the Liquid Galaxy platform, one of the essential components for visualizing data is the use of **KML (Keyhole Markup Language) files**, which is an XML-formatted file used to display geographic data in mapping applications.
+This format is strongly emphasized as the standard format for displaying geographic content such as Points Of Interest (POIs), tours, overlays, and interactive elements.

+A key requirement (as it was mentioned in the previous section) is to **delete any previously loaded KML files each time the application is launched**.
+This practice ensures that the system starts with a clean visual slate, avoiding cluttered or outdated visualizations and preventing conflicts by overlapping data from past sessions.
+From a technical perspective, this involves sending a **command to the master node** of the Liquid Galaxy rig instructing it to remove all active KML layers.
+Once the reset is complete, the system is ready to receive and display new and updated KML content.
+To manage KMLs effectively, your application must be capable of generating clean, valid, and well-structured KML code, which includes properly formatted tags, maintaining consistent coordinate structures and implementing elements such as `<Placemarks>`, `<LookAt>`, `<Polygon>`, `<Style>` and `<ScreenOverlay>`.
+It is important to **validate all of your KML files**, as malformed or incomplete code can lead to rendering errors, missing data, or even system instability on older versions of Google Earth, which are commonly used on Liquid Galaxy rigs.

+Another common challenge developers face is the use of **KML balloons**, which are the small information windows that appear when a user clicks on a placemark.
+These balloons can display a combination of text, HTML, images, or links, but **their behaviour on Liquid Galaxy systems is often inconsistent** due to the **limited rendering capabilities of legacy browser engines** within older Google Earth versions.
+Common issues include broken formatting, unsupported HTML/CSS styles, or misaligned content.
+Additionally, **KML balloons are not always ideal for non-interactive or large-format installations** (such as public exhibits or demo rigs) where user input is minimal or restricted.
+Due to these limitations, it is often recommended to either minimize reliance on KML balloons or keep their content simple, concise, and compatible with older rendering engines.
+Alternatively, some developers choose to build custom overlays or floating panels within the Liquid Galaxy environment to show additional information.

+Finally, if your application involves **retrieving data from a custom database** (such as a local backend or cloud-based service), you will typically need to query and **process the data on the server or client side**, as well as convert the results into dynamically generated KML files.
+You will also need to transmit these resulting KMLs to the Liquid Galaxy master node using a reliable communication protocol, often via SSH, UDP commands, or tools like `lg-layers` or `lg-control` scripts.
+All of this process includes, of course, monitoring the system to confirm that files have been properly received and displayed.

 <h2 id="id5"> 5.
 Flutter </h2>

 <h3 id="id51"> 5.1.
 What is Flutter? </h3>